The Thirteen Graphic Novels that No Comic Book Fan Should Be Without

-There are so many really good stories that have been told through graphic novels that it's almost impossible to limit it to ten.
+There are so many really good stories that have been told through graphic novels that it's almost impossible to limit it to thirteen.
 In addition to these, without comment, I offer these honorable mentions:

 - V for Vendetta by Alan Moore

 - Crisis on Infinite Earths by Marv Wolfman

 - Zero Hour: Crisis in Time by Dan Jurgens

 - Green Lantern: Blackest Night

 - JLA: Earth 2 by Grant Morrison